Medicare Supplement Plan F Benefits & Coverage

 Medicare Plan F is not a separate insurance policy.
 Instead, it is designed to work with original Medicare.
 Since it just fills in the gaps and since original Medicare does not include prescription drug coverage, then your Medigap plan will not cover prescription drugs, either.
 This is the case whether you choose Plan F or any other Medicare Supplement plan offered by an insurance company.

-When can you enroll in Medicare Supplement Plan F?
+When can I enroll in Medicare Supplement Plan F?

 You can actually enroll in Medicare Supplement Plan F at any time.
 However, if possible, it is best to enroll during the Medigap Open Enrollment Period.
 This is the six months after you turn 65 years of age and sign up for Medicare Part A and Part B.